elastic/integrations/packages/azure_billing/docs/README.md

          └────────────────────┘       └─────────┘       └───-───────────────────┘
 ```

-Elastic Agent needs an App Registration to access to Azure on you behalf the collect data using the Azure REST APIs.
-App Registrations are clients used to programmatically access Azure APIs.
+Elastic Agent needs an App Registration to access Azure on your behalf to collect data using the Azure REST APIs.
+App Registrations are required to access Azure APIs programmatically.

-To set up a new App Registration you need to:
+To set up a new App Registration, you need to:

 * Register a new App
 * Add credentials
 * Assign Role

-In the next section we will create a new App Registration for the Agent.
+In the next section, we will create a new App Registration for the Agent.

 ## App Registration